/

 You can also tie the pricing package names and the jobs to be done.
 It can be something like “Launch – Power Up – Scale.”

-Each plan’s price should consider how price-sensitive the target group is and what value they’re willing to pay for.
+Each plan's price should consider the target group's price sensitivity and the value they're willing to pay for.

-Notion’s designers have done a great job presenting small illustrations to characterize each buyer persona: starting from a girl in the headphones that stands for a plan for personal use, ending with the orchestra conductor that represents the solution for an enterprise.
-Besides illustrations, each plan has a short clear description.
-For example, the personal pro plan has the following characteristic “For power users who want to do even more”.
+Notion's designers have done a great job presenting small illustrations to characterize each buyer persona, starting from a girl in the headphones that stands for a plan for personal use and ending with the orchestra conductor that represents the solution for an enterprise.
+Besides illustrations, each plan has a short, clear description.
+For example, the personal pro plan has the following: "For power users who want to do even more."

 Notion pricing page design: pricing tiers aligned with buyer personas